FraMan97/prometis/README.md

 * All outgoing communication (to the Discovery Server or other peers) is forcibly routed through the local Tor SOCKS proxy using `socks-proxy-agent`.

-* The frontend (`index.html`) only talks to the local backend (`localhost:3056`), which handles all cryptography, key management, and anonymous routing.
+* The frontend (`index.html`) only talks to the local backend (`localhost:3056`), which handles all cryptography, key management and anonymous routing.